zebscripts/AFK-Daily/.wiki/Installation.md

 3. Clone this repository by running `git clone https://github.com/zebscripts/AFK-Daily.git` in the terminal.
 4. Run `cd AFK-Daily` in the terminal.
 5. Connect your device to the computer (or start your emulator of choice).
-6. Type `./deploy.sh` into your terminal.
+6. Type `./deploy.sh -c` into your terminal.
 7. Configure [`config.ini`](https://github.com/zebscripts/AFK-Daily/wiki/Config) if necessary.
 8. Check the [[usage]] page on how to run the script.
 9. Watch your device magically play for you.
 It's fun!
 I promise.